martinsarrionandia/aws-rancher/README.md

 ## Build

-In the componenet order: rancher-infra, rancer-bootstrap then rancher-config perform;
+In the component order: rancher-infra, rancer-bootstrap then rancher-config perform;

 ```bash
 terraform apply